 There will be spoilers for the manhwa series The Thorn That Pierces Me.

-Trigger Warning: There may be references to violence, murder, corrupt religious institution, enslavement, child abuse/neglect, sexual assault, and kidnapping/confinement as it appears in the manhwa.
+Trigger Warning: There may be references to violence, murder, corrupt religious institutions, enslavement, child abuse/neglect, sexual assault, and kidnapping/confinement, as it appears in the manhwa.

 Heesoo was just trying to find an escape.
 Having just toured America and decided to go back home and better her life, Heesoo is finally seeing the brighter side of life.
 However, on the way back to Korea, the plane she's on ends up getting sucked into a strange portal that transports the plane and everyone on it to a fantasy world.
 Heesoo is one of the few to survive the crash, but just surviving the crash isn't enough.
 She ends up running into creatures called maenok, which are zombie-like creatures that attack the living and that can't be killed.
 When she isn't running from zombies, though, she faces enslavement, starvation, assault, and misunderstandings due to her inability to communicate with the locals since she can't speak their language.